CMDR-WDX/EDMC-PvPBot/README.md

 Put the plugin in EDMC's Plugin Directory, then start the game and go out there and gank ;)

 ## File Access
-The only time this plugin reads from the Filesystem directly (as opposed to via EDMC) is to read the `version`-File to compare with the same file on GitHub to see if a new Version can be downloaded.
+The only times this plugin reads from the Filesystem directly (as opposed to via EDMC) is to read the `version`-File to compare with the same file on GitHub to see if a new Version can be downloaded.
 Said file access happens in `classes/version_check.py::__get_current_version_string`

+Additionally, the Filesystem is accessed when the User has chosen to upload old Died/PVPKill events - as in this instance the Plugin will manually load old data.
+This functionality is disabled by default and needs to be turned on in the Settings.
 ## Network Access
 This plugin downloads the `version`-File on startup to see if a new version is present.
 This feature can be turned off in the Settings.
 You can look up the implementation in `classes/version_check.py::__is_current_version_outdated`

 This plugin will also make POST-Requests to the Gank Bot Backend.
-The implementation can be found in `classes/event_handling.py::send_to_server`
+The implementation can be found in `classes/event_handling.py::HttpThread::__thread_loop`

 ### What type of Data does the Backend Receive?
 `Died`- and `PVPKill`-Events are the only events this Plugin cares about.